illinois-cs241/illinois-cs241.github.io/_docs/utilities_unleashed.md

 *   Each reference to `<srcvar>` should be replaced with the value of `<srcvar>`.
 *   The names of the variables `<destvar>` and `<srcvar>` will contain only letters, numbers, or underscore characters.
 *   For each environment variable change in `<var-list>`, your program will assign `<value>` to `<destvar>` in the current environment so when `<command-name>` is executed, it will inherit the new value of the `<destvar>` variable.
-*   Any invalid input passed to `env` should result in the above usage being printed
+*   Any invalid input passed to `env` should result in the above usage being printed.

 For example, if the user enters: